Scribd alternatives

 2017.
 Scribd removes digital comics

-Scribd has made the decision to discontinue the availability of digital comics on their platform, resulting in the removal of over one thousand single issues and graphic novels.
-The company cited the high royalties associated with comic reading as economically unviable, leading them to suspend the service instead of pursuing alternative solutions.
-Scribd has encountered several challenges in recent years, despite many of their competitors exiting the market.
-They initially removed over 225,000 romance and self-published e-books from their platform, followed by announcing cuts to their audiobook system due to financial losses.
-Consequently, they eliminated their unlimited audiobook package and restricted subscribers to listening to a single title per month.
-In 2016, Scribd transitioned from an unlimited service model to a credit-based system.
+Scribd is no longer providing digital comics on their platform and has removed over a thousand single issues and graphic novels.
+The company found it economically unviable to pay the substantial royalties for each comic read and chose to suspend the service rather than attempting to make it viable.
+Scribd has faced several challenges in recent years, despite many of their competitors leaving the market.
+They initially removed over 225,000 romance and self-published e-books from their platform and later announced cuts to their audiobook system due to financial losses.
+They discontinued their unlimited audiobook plan and now subscribers can only access one title per month.
+In 2016, they shifted their business model from an unlimited service to a credit-based system.

 2016.
 Scribd is limiting the number of e-books you can read